jothibasu26-del/2d-poisson-equation-solver-python/README.md

 The numerical FVM solution is compared with the analytical solution at selected locations within the computational domain.

-The close agreement between the analytical and numerical results demonstrates that the finite-volume discretization and SOR iterative solution correctly reproduce the prescribed Poisson equation.
+The agreement between the analytical and numerical solutions demonstrates that the finite-volume discretization and SOR iterative solution correctly reproduce the prescribed Poisson equation.